-- 16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?
-In principle, once the vessel is arrested in Thailand, the Courts accept jurisdiction. - 17.
-Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?
+In principle, once the vessel is arrested in Thailand, the Courts accept jurisdiction.

+17. What is the procedure to release a ship from arrest?